Fornication/Arkays-Commandment/README.md

 - Other :
   - No Negotiations : Enabled

-#### OBIS
-- Don't touch it, enabling it will result only in additional spawns which is already handled by OMEGA

-#### OBIS - Patrols
-- Settings → Bandit Patrols :
-  - Enable? : Enabled

 #### Predator Vision
 - Predator Vision → Settings :
   - Nightvision Color : 30%